sriramalavalapati3/Youtube-admin/README.md

 After completing the form, the admin can submit the data.upon succesfull data rendering it will redirect to dashboard

 # Data Processing:
-The submitted data is processed, and a new card is generated on the dashboard with the entered details.
+The submitted data is processed, and a new card is generated on the dashboard with the entered details .

 # Conclusion